roboskel/website/_portfolio/98_alumni.md

 <tr>
 <td markdown="span">
-**Leonardo and Donnie (2017)**
+**Leonardo and Donnie (2017-2018)**
 </td>
 <td markdown="span">
-Leonardo is the third RADIO prototype.
-Donatello (Donnie) is backing up for Leo, should Leo run into trouble during the FHAG pilots.
+Leonardo is the third RADIO Robot prototype, and worked for the final RADIO pilots at <em>Hospital Asil de Granollers</em>, Spain during 2017-2018.
+Donatello (Donnie) was backing up for Leo, should Leo run into trouble during the pilots, but things turned out really well and he was never called into action.
+Both Leo and Donnie were retired when the FHAG pilots finished in early 2018.
 </td>
 </tr>